ChefYeshpal/webapp-trafficsim/README.md

     - Was trying to make it so that the entire square game window fits just inside the browser window, will need to look at how to do that tho...
 - 15 Oct 2025
     - Fixed a lil game mechanic, cars look at the signal oppposite to them for go-nogo
+    - Tried to add some turning functionality, didn't seem to work really
+        - It was taking entire U-turns for some reason, and the direction arrows weren't working well enough either.
+        - Maybe will need to make a seperate JS script for this?
+        - Will do it tmrw
+- 15 Oct 2025